List of the Experimental Features

 mkcert -install && mkcert -client localhost 127.0.0.1 ::1 && mkcert localhost 127.0.0.1 ::1

-This command will generate the client and server certificates for the localhost domain.
-You may use them in the configuration file:
+This command generates the client and server certificates for the localhost domain.
+You can use them in the configuration file:

 .rr.yaml